cbourke/ComputerScienceI/documents/syllabus.md

 emergency, but you must make every effort to get prior permission.
 Documentation may also be required.

-Homework assignments have a strict due date/time as defined by the CSE server's system clock.
-All program files must be handed in using CSE's webhandin as specified in individual assignment handouts.
+Assignments have a strict due date/time as defined in canvas and the online handin system.
+All program files must be handed in as specified in individual assignment instructions.
 Programs that are even a few seconds past the due date/time will be considered late and you will be locked out of handing anything in after that time.

 ### Webgrader Policy

-Failure to adhere to the requirements of an assignment in such a manner that makes it impossible to grade your program via the webgrader means that a disproportionate amount of time would be spent evaluating your assignment.
-For this reason, we will not grade any assignment that does not compile and run through the webgrader.
+Failure to adhere to the requirements of an assignment in such a manner that makes it impossible to grade your program means that a disproportionate amount of time would be spent evaluating your assignment.
+For this reason, we will not grade any assignment that does not compile and run through the online grading system.

 ## Academic Integrity